Atmospheric railway: Variable size piston

 Part of Samuda's patent included the variable diameter piston, enabling the same piston carriage to negotiate route sections with different traction tube sizes.
 Clayton describes it: the change could be controlled by the driver while in motion; a lever operated a device rather like an umbrella at the rear of the piston head; it had hinged steel ribs.
 To accommodate the bracket for the piston, the traction tube slot, and therefore the top of the tube, had to be at the same level whatever the diameter of the tube, so that all of the additional space to be sealed was downwards and sideways; the "umbrella" arrangement was asymmetrical.
-In fact this was never used on the South Devon Railway as the 22 inch tubes there were never opened; and the change at Forest Hill only lasted four months before the end of the atmospheric system there.
-A variable diameter piston was also intended to be used on the Saint-Germain railway, where a 15 inch pipe was to be used from Nanterre to Le Pecq, and then a 25 inch pipe on the three and half per cent grade up to Saint-Germain.
-Only the 25 inch section was completed, so a simple piston was used.
+In fact this was never used on the South Devon Railway, for the 22-inch tubes there were never opened; and the change at Forest Hill only lasted four months before the end of the atmospheric system there.
+A variable diameter piston was also intended to be used on the Saint-Germain railway, where a 15-inch pipe was to be used from Nanterre to Le Pecq, and then a 25-inch pipe on the three-and-a-half per cent grade up to Saint-Germain.
+Only the 25-inch section was completed, so a simple piston was used.